top of page

 To state it without the benefit of funk: we intuitively recognize true self-expression when we see it in others, but being seen isn’t a condition of authentic self-expression.

 Children are always expressing their authentic and creative voices with no desire for recognition or fear of impropriety.
-Even if they behave like little jerks, their their own jerks.
+Even if they behave like little jerks, they're their own jerks.

 As we grow up, we begin to confuse our experience of self with how likeable we are to others.
 No wonder so many people casually state, “I’m not creative.”
-They’re afraid of judgement.
+They’re afraid of judgment.

 In other words, if the persona is the social mask we wear, true self-expression, of the highest ‘self’, isn’t limited to personality.